 Although heat is included in the name, you can use a heat pump for cooling.
-It works by moving heat instead of creating it (furnaces burn fuel to generate heat) which is why it can be used as a dual function system.
-It's true that heat pumps can be very efficient, but most air conditioners are about equal in terms of their efficiency.
-Just compare these two top of the line cooling systems from Lennox.
+It works by moving heat instead of creating it (furnaces burn fuel to generate heat) which is why it also is used as a two way system.
+It's true that heat pumps can be very efficient, but most air conditioners are roughly equivalent in terms of their efficiency.
+Just look at these two top of the line cooling systems from Lennox.

 XC25 Air Conditioner